jpgneves/iota/README.md

     -api([ foo/1 ]). %% Declares only foo/1 as part of the module's API.
     ...

 Declaring the API functions implicitly declares the module as an API module, and only declaring the module as an API module implicitly declares all exported functions as part of the API.

-If the module declares all it's exported functions as part of its API, iota will emit a warning.
+If the module declares all its exported functions as part of its API, iota will emit a warning.

+Additionally, iota will emit warnings if you declare unexported functions as part of your API, and errors if any application calls non-API functions in modules belonging to other applications.

+Intra-module function calls are accepted regardless if they are declared as API or not.

 Running iota
 ============